baderas/package-cip/README.md

 You need to edit $srcdir, $pkgdir and $bundle inside package_cip.sh before you can run ./package_cip.sh.

-Only tested on Debian Jessie amd64 with CIP Version 5.5.0 x86_64.
+Only tested on Debian Jessie amd64 with CIP version 5.5.0 x86_64.

 Warning: This script worked for me but is kind of raw and unpolished.
 Use at your own risk!